Jeremiah-Rojas/RAG-System/README.md

 ## Conclusion

+This project is not about replacing people but showing the capabilities of AI and how to more effectively conduct certain tasks which previously would've have taken days if not weeks; with Claude, this project was setup in a matter of minutes.
 To anyone who may come across this, I hope you find this useful.

 ### Devices Used:
 - Claude AI